 - What resources will be required for your innovation to be implemented and operate?
 What is the estimated cost of the innovation?

 In early April each campus will host its own pitch night as a competition among the entrants from that campus.
 A panel of local judges will assess each pitch based on the criteria outlined below.
-The winning team or individual will receive an award of $1,000.
-The top two proposals will be invited to compete for the Grand Prize on April 22, Earth Day.
+The winning team or individual will receive an award of $1,500.

 Prize funding will be directed toward the individual or teams and not to project implementation.

-Innovation Pitches will be evaluated on their answers to the questions below in addition to the pitch team’s ability to justify the Innovation’s anticipated impact and support their claims.
-The Campus Pitch Night and Grand Prize Night will evaluate teams on slightly different criteria.
-In addition to the evaluation of Innovation, Impact, Feasibility, and Justification on the Campus Pitch Night, teams presenting in the Grand Prize round must show how their innovation can be scaled to other campuses, to the CU System, or into the community.
+- Innovation Pitches will be evaluated on their answers to the questions below in addition to the pitch team’s ability to justify the Innovation’s anticipated impact and support their claims.
 See the evaluation framework below.

 Campus Pitch Night Evaluation Criteria